imagej/imagej.github.io/pages/BigStitcher_Preview_Pairwise_shift.md

     preview the calculated pairwise shifts, filer them based on criteria such as cross correlation and remove individual bad links.

-{% capture includecontent %} The Interactive Link Explorer will work on the views selected in the main window, the others will be grayed out while it is open {% endcapture %}
+{% include sidebox-right content='The Interactive Link Explorer will work on the views selected in the main window, the others will be grayed out while it is open' %}

-{% include info-box content=includecontent %}

   - **Filter Links by Parameters ...** offers the same functionality as the Interactive Link explorer in a simple dialog without any live